SAP-samples/teched2022-DA280/exercises/1_DataMarketplace/README.md

 1. Now that we have acquired the external data and made it accessible in our space, let us now combine it with our internal data.
 To do so, let us create a new graphical view and **union** "V_Energy_Prices_TechEd_Demo" with our actuals data in "T_S4_ACT".

 - First, drag and drop the "T_S4_ACT" table into the canvas (the table is available under Shared Objects / Tables)
 - Afterwards, select the "V_Energy_Prices_TechEd_Demo" table from the leftside panel and hover it over the first table on the canvas.
-DWC will suggest you three options (union, join or replace), from which you will select the first one.
+DWC will suggest you three options (UNION, JOIN or REPLACE), from which you will select the first one (UNION).
-- Note that DWC is intelligent and already mapped all columns from the first table to those columns from the second table with the same business name.
-Only for the "version" column, you will need to manually map both sides.
+- Note that DWC is smart and already mapped all columns from the first table to those columns from the second table with the same business name.
+You will need to manually map both sides only for the "version" column.

 The result should look like the following:
 <br>![](/exercises/1_DataMarketplace/images/06-Union.png)